Free flow of data – now, it’s your move!

 9:15 – 9:35

-European Union Digital Agenda – state of affairs – Pearse O'Donohue, Director of the Future Networks Team in Directorate General for Communications Networks, Content and Technology, European Commission
+European Union Digital Agenda – state of play – Pearse O'Donohue, Director of the Future Networks Team in Directorate General for Communications Networks, Content and Technology, European Commission

 9:35 – 9:45– Q & A session